sam-klok/APM-Start-2/readme.txt

 Could not find module "@angular-devkit/build-angular" https://stackoverflow.com/questions/50333003/could-not-find-module-angular-devkit-build-angular

-My answere (as a commment, because I don't have enough rating to answer):
+My answer (as a commment, because I don't have enough rating to answer):
 Do you have folder node_modules ?
 For me the same error happened, when I cloned my Angular project through GitHub on different laptop.
 I didn't push folder node_modules to save space.